Managing a custom geobase in Managed Service for ClickHouse®

 By default, the CLI uses the folder specified when creating the profile.
 To change the default folder, use the yc config set folder-id <folder_ID> command.
 You can also set a different folder for any specific command using the --folder-name or --folder-id parameter.

-To delete a geobase:
+To remove a geobase:

 -